distributed-system-analysis/pbench/docs/index.rst

     Lastly, the Dashboard is used to display visualizations in graphical and other forms of the results that were collected by the Agent and indexed by the Server.

-The pbench Dashboard code lives in its own `repository <https://github.com/distributed-system-analysis/pbench-dashboard>`_.

 **Table of Contents**